-To help you as an employer, see our list below of 3 important fire safety tips:
+To help you as an employer, see our list below of 4 important safety tips:

 - Get Fire Safety Training – Every member of your staff needs to know what to do in the event of a fire, especially those who are nominated as a Fire Marshal or Fire Warden.
 As well as complying with the Regulatory Reform Fire Safety Order 2005, fire training provides your staff with the necessary skills and knowledge to protect themselves and their colleagues in the event of a fire.

-- Service your fire alarms and fire extinguishers regularly – You need to be able to trust that your fire detection systems and your fire extinguishers will work when you need them the most.
-Regular maintenance for your fire safety equipment is vital to keep your systems working to their fullest potential
+- Service your fire alarms and fire extinguishers regularly – You need to trust that your fire detection systems and your fire extinguishers will work when you need them the most.
+Regular maintenance for your fire safety equipment is vital to keep your systems working to their fullest potential.

 These tips are just a start to make sure your business is as safe from fire as possible.
 At ClearView, we provide you with the expertise and knowledge to ensure you minimise your fire risks and comply with all relevant safety regulations.